 There are a number of steps you can take to help control your diabetes:

-There are many resources available to help you control your diabetes or prevent it.
-If you currently have diabetes, join our free Care4Life program, or download a Diabetes Resource Directory.
+There are many resources available to help you with diabetes.
+If you currently have diabetes, download the Diabetes Resource Directory.

 If you have been diagnosed with prediabetes, sign up for our Diabetes Prevention Program, which is a free 6-week online program.
-To find out if you are at risk of developing diabetes, take the Type 2 Diabetes Risk Test.
+To find out if you are at risk for developing Type 2 diabetes, take the Type 2 Diabetes Risk Test.

 The program is for educational purposes and does not replace the advice of a doctor or healthcare provider.